sirkotal/bounce/README.md

 ### Game State Evaluation

-The state of the game is evaluated through the use of the `value/3` predicate, which is used to calculate how advantageous the game state is for the player - the higher the value, the better.
+The state of the game is evaluated through the use of the `value/3` predicate, which is used to calculate how advantageous the game state is for the player - the lower the value, the better.

-`value/3` works in the following way:

-(to be continued...)
+`value/3` prioritizes the number of groups - the less the better, since the main objective is to have just one group - and we count them using `count_groups/3`.
+Since many moves would have the same score if we only used this predicate, they are graded based on how big they are by using `biggest_group/4` and `smallest_group/4`.
+(HERE)

 ### Computer Plays